dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 Given lack of available hardware and a lack of thorough understanding of the specification:

 + SVE will require a separate design
-+ SVE is considered out of scope for this document
++ **SVE is considered out of scope for this document.
+It is discussed above only for introductory purposes.**

 ## Miscellaneous
 ### Handling Instruction Deprecation